beeftapareseller/docs/src/Drivers/call.md

+---
+title: puter.drivers.call()
+description: Call drivers that are not directly exposed by Puter.js high level API.
+---

 A low-level function that allows you to call any driver on any interface.
 This function is useful when you want to call a driver that is not directly exposed by Puter.js's high-level API or for when you need more control over the driver call.

 ## Syntax